code-423n4/2023-07-chainlink/README.md

 ### Canceller Flow

-Similar to prpose-and-execute flow.
-If a quorum of cancellers disapproves of an action pending on the `RBACTimelock`, they can create a set of `ManyChainMultiSig.Op`s that calls `RBACTimelock.cancel` on all relevant `RBACTimelock`s.
+This can be thought of as an optional step of the propose-and-execute flow.
+If a quorum of cancellers disapproves of an action pending on the
+`RBACTimelock`, they can create a set of `ManyChainMultiSig.Op`s that calls `RBACTimelock.cancel` on all relevant `RBACTimelock`s.

 ### Bypasser Flow

+This is completely independent of the propose-and-execute flow.
 Bypassers create a set of `ManyChainMultiSig.Op`s that calls `RBACTimelock.bypasserExecuteBatch` on all relevant `RBACTimelock`s.